 Denver Area Youth Services (DAYS) provides comprehensive human services to 2,000 children, youth, and families in the greater Denver area each year, including youth and families involved in the child welfare and juvenile justice systems.
-Services include home-based family therapy services, foster care, parenting education, outpatient substance abuse treatment, sexual health education, community supervision, case management, and mental health services.
+Services include home-based family therapy services, foster care, parenting education, outpatient substance abuse treatment, community supervision, case management, and mental health services.
 Services are designed to support youth and their families to improve their life skills, make healthy choices, strengthen communication and the family system, and build protective factors.

 Our main areas of service: